The shot of hope now comes with a dose of freedom.

 The path back to normal life depends on herd immunity, health experts say.
 Once enough of the U.S. population has received the vaccine, the spread of the virus will be significantly slowed.

-How quickly we reach herd immunity will depend on how effective the vaccines are against variants, how many people choose to receive the vaccine and how soon a vaccine will be available for children.
+How quickly we reach herd immunity will depend on how effective the vaccines are against variants, how many people choose to receive the vaccine and how soon a vaccine will be available for children younger than 12.